Ernest Simon, 1st Baron Simon of Wythenshawe: Political and public life

 Simon served as a member of Manchester City Council from 1912 to 1925, and as Lord Mayor of Manchester in 1921–1922, still the youngest person to have held the office.
 He is chiefly remembered for the slum clearances and housing projects he initiated in the city.
 He purchased Wythenshawe Hall and park from Robert Henry Grenville Tatton in 1926 and donated them to the city; the estate farmland became one on Britain's largest housing estates, Wythenshawe.

 Simon sat as a Liberal Member of Parliament for Manchester Withington from 1923 to 1924 and from 1929 to 1931.
 Appointed a Parliamentary Secretary to the Ministry of Health in August 1931, to remain in office he contested Penryn and Falmouth (he had previously decided not to contest the Withington seat again) in October 1931, however he was unsuccessful.
 He was knighted in 1932.
 After the Second World War he again stood for parliament, as an independent candidate for the Combined English Universities seat during the 1946 by-election.
 He was unsuccessful and later that year joined the Labour Party.
 In 1947 he was raised to the peerage as Baron Simon of Wythenshawe, of Didsbury in the City of Manchester, and he was appointed chairman of the BBC Board of Governors, a post which he held until 1952.

 He was close friends with Sidney and Beatrice Webb, and he contributed £1000 towards their establishment of the New Statesman political newspaper in 1913.

 In 1915 He was elected to membership of the Manchester Literary and Philosophical Society.
 In 1950 described as Lord Simon of Wythenshawe, Broomcroft, Ford Lane, Didsbury, Manchester, 2.

 He also had long association with the Victoria University of Manchester; except for a short period, he was a member of the court and council from 1915 until his death, and he served as chairman of the Council between 1941 and 1957.

+Death and legacy

 Simon died on 3 October 1960 in Withington, Manchester, after suffering a stroke whilst on holiday.
 His eldest son Roger succeeded to the barony.

+Wythenshawe Garden City was incorporated into the City of Manchester in 1931 and rapidly became established as the largest council housing estate in Europe.
+Today, a blue plaque on Wythenshawe Hall commemorates the Simons' gift of land.
+A major road through the centre of Wythenshawe is named Simonsway after Ernest and Shena Simon.
+In Manchester City Centre, the Simon Building om the University of Manchester campus is named after Ernest Simon.